We’re making hate unprofitable by persuading advertisers to pull their support from publications that spread hate and division.

 The overwhelming majority of people in the UK don’t buy The Sun, Daily Mail or any other publications that uses hate to get clicks.
 Yet most of us probably do shop with a company that advertises in them.

 Newspaper editors have a strong incentive to run sensationalist anti-migrant headlines: it boosts their readership – and that means they can earn more from advertising.

 Many of these advertisers have strong ethical stances on other issues: on discrimination in the workplace, on their supply chains, on their role in their communities.
 But when it comes to choosing which publications they fund with their advertising budgets, their own ethics and values have often been ignored.
 Until now.

-There is now a growing list of companies that don’t advertise in the Sun, Daily Mail or Daily Express.
+There is now a growing list of companies that don’t advertise in the Sun, Daily Mail and other publications that use hate for clicks.
 For both print and online advertising, consumer pressure is working.
 Take a look at the list and if your favourite company isn’t on there, get in touch with them to ask why.

 Ethically Made Campaign Merchandise

 Grab one of our campaign tees, jumpers or bags and help spread the word that kindness wins and companies should #StopFundingHate.